Richard Marson

-Richard Marson (born c.1967) is an English writer, television producer and director, best known as a former editor-in-chief of the BBC's children's television programme Blue Peter.
+Richard Marson (born July 1966) is an English writer, television producer and director, best known as a former editor-in-chief of the BBC's children's television programme Blue Peter.
 In September 2007, Marson was sacked from his post for making an editorial decision on the naming of the new Blue Peter cat, thus overriding the results of online vote on the programme in January 2006.
 Despite this, he remains the programme's "unofficial historian".

 Marson has directed and produced a number of documentaries, including Children's TV on Trial, Upstairs Downstairs Remembered, and Tales of Television Centre (2012).

 Early life and career

 Marson was educated at Felsted School followed by Durham University, where he read for a degree in English, graduating in 1987.
 As a student he contributed to Doctor Who Magazine and put on plays as a member of Durham University Sensible Thespians (DUST), which would later evolve into the Durham Revue sketch group.

 Marson won his first Blue Peter badge in 1972, which influenced him to pursue a career with the BBC in 1988.
 He worked on many TV programmes, including Going Live!, Top of the Pops, and eventually Blue Peter.
 Between 1983 and 1988, he wrote for Doctor Who Magazine.

 Following five years as a freelance worker as a producer and director for such companies as Disney, Planet 24, and London Weekend Television, Marson returned to the BBC to direct Record Breakers and Tomorrow's World, eventually joining Blue Peter as a producer in 1998.
 Marson became first the series producer and then the editor of the show, before being sacked in September 2007.